DariuszLegizynski/DariuszLegizynski/README.md

 ## Hello there, I'm Dariusz Legizynski
-### and this is my [website] 👋
+### and this is my [website] :star2:

-### I'm a React Front-End Developer, who loves to code!
+### I'm a React Front-End Developer, who loves to code:gift_heart:!

--   Currently working as a hardware developer, that is becoming a react front-end developer.
+-   :+1: 2021 Goals: Contribute to open source projects, deepen my knowledge on React and CSS3.
--   Looking forward to collaborate with other passionate developers.
+-   :muscle: Looking forward to collaborate with other passionate developers.
--   2021 Goals: Contribute to open source projects, deepen my knowledge on React and CSS3.
+-   :clap: Currently working as a hardware developer, but am becoming a react front-end developer.
--   Fun fact: besides coding I'm a husband and father, that loves to spend my time with my family.
+-   :family: Fun fact: besides coding I'm a husband and father, that loves to spend my time with my family.

 <br />